-Outside Australia, a good place to start looking for information includes:
+A good place to start looking for information includes:

-- Special Needs Homeschooling at A to Z Home’s Cool
+- Special Needs Homeschooling at A to Z Home’s Cool.

-- HSLDA has an extensive list of state-by-state provisions for special needs homeschooling in the United States
+- HSLDA has an extensive list of state-by-state provisions for special needs homeschooling in the United States.

-- My Little Poppies has a great collection of resources for gifted/2e families (including homeschooling resources)
+- My Little Poppies has a great collection of resources for gifted/2e families (including homeschooling resources).

-Most countries will also have extra resources available for families of special needs children who need to be homeschooled – but it might take a bit of effort to find them!
+Most countries will also have extra resources available for families of special needs children who need to be homeschooled.
+But it might take a bit of effort to find them!
 Sometimes the best place to start is to contact local homeschool or disability-support organisations who will often be able to help with where to look for available resources.

 It is also really worth finding support groups to help you feel less alone.
 From detailed information on brain wiring, to brainstorming and commiserating with fellow parents, having a support group, either face-to-face or online, can be a life-saver.

-Apart from the homeschool organisations and disability-support organisations previously mentioned, there are also many facebook and yahoo groups available to offer support – far too many to list them all here!
+Apart from the homeschool organisations and disability-support organisations previously mentioned, there are also many facebook and yahoo groups available to offer support.
+Far too many to list them all here!